Q: What are the qualifications for participating in the May commencement ceremony?

 Q: When will I receive my diploma?

-A: After the verification of final grades has been completed, diplomas for May graduates will be mailed at the end of May to those students who have fulfilled all of their course requirements.
+A: Graduates will receive a commemorative diploma cover when crossing the stage at commencement.
+After the posting of degrees has been completed, diplomas for May graduates will be mailed by the end of June to those students who have fulfilled all of their course requirements.
 Diplomas will be mailed to the same address that you included on your graduation application.
 Your diploma will not be released if you have any type of outstanding obligation with the University (i.e., library fees/overdue books, account balances, etc.).

 Still have questions?
 If you need additional information, or if we can assist you in any way, please do not hesitate to contact the Registrar’s Office at 203.591.7123, or send an email to email@example.com.